wp-plugins/external-featured-image/readme.txt

 == Changelog ==

-= 1.3.2beta =
-* **Bug fix.** Under some themes, several posts ended up having the same featured image as the main post (for instance, in widgets or in previous/next buttons).
-Featured images are now properly loaded, even when they are not loaded using the loop.
-* **Improvement.** Featured images are also visible when additional content is loaded using AJAX.

-= 1.3.1 =
-* **Bug fix.** The placeholder now includes some metainformation that was missing (width, height, and so on).
-This way, the image is no longer 1x1px in some themes.
-* **Improvement.** A solution for overwriding featured images that are inserted by means of a background-image has been implemented.
-The background image inserted by the theme (which is the transparent placeholder) is now replaced by the actual featured image using JavaScript.
-In order to do so, we look for a set of elements that can be filtered using the filter `nelioefi_background_elements`.
-* **Improvement.** Sometimes, when you define a external featured image, things go wrong and the theme is unable to load the featured image properly.
-When that happens, a default image is loaded.
-This image can be overwritten using the filter `nelioefi_default_placeholder`, which returns the URL of the new image.

-= 1.3.0 =
-* NelioEFI is now **compatible with virtually all themes**.
-In order to do that, we use a transparent Placeholder that is set as the featured image of all the posts that use an external featured image.
-Then, using JavaScript, the actual featured image is set as the background of the transparent placeholder.
-* Because of the new approach, we can no longer define custom ALT text.
-Future version might fix this issue.
-In the meantime, though, we remove the support for this field.

 = 1.2.0 =
 * Bug fix: Quick Edit (and possibly other edits) a post removed the external